NovySan/unl-digifab/sessions/week5b.md

 - Using a combination of 3d primitives and solid editing tools, design a virtual sculpture you want to fabricate.
 - Using Unroll, Explode, and your 2d drawing tools, flatten this object into a series of pieces that can be fashioned from cut paper.
-- Fabricate the result with the laser cutter and assemble it.
+- No need to actually cut in the laser cutter unless you have time and want to.

 **Submission**

 - Upload your complete rhino file.
-- Take 3-4 pictures of your object, and add them to your digital sketchbook.
+- Take 3-4 screenshots of your rhino object, and add them to your digital sketchbook.
   - Upload a copy of that page from your sketchbook

 DUE: 09/25/2023 15:00